SummerSlam (1990): Storylines

 As Hulk Hogan was being interviewed on The Brother Love Show during the May 26 episode of WWF Superstars, he was attacked by Earthquake.
 Earthquake hit Hogan with a chair and jumped on his stomach with an Earthquake splash.
 Hogan was taken from the stage on a stretcher.
-Hogan did not appear on WWF programming for almost two months, as the company teased his possible retirement.
+Hogan did not appear on WWF programming for almost two months (in reality, he took time off due to his son Nick Hogan being born and also to film the movie Suburban Commando), as the company teased his possible retirement.
 On the July 14 episode of WWF Superstars, Hogan revealed that he would return to the ring against Earthquake at SummerSlam.
 Hogan's friend Tugboat was supposed to be in his corner during the match, but he was attacked by Earthquake and Dino Bravo on the August 18 episode of WWF Superstars and received two Earthquake splashes before being rescued by the Big Bossman.
 Tugboat was carried offstage on a stretcher; his (kayfabe) injuries prevented him from appearing at SummerSlam.
 Big Bossman replaced Tugboat in that role.

-The Ultimate Warrior and Rick Rude had been feuding since the 1989 Royal Rumble.
+Ultimate Warrior and Rick Rude had been feuding since the 1989 Royal Rumble.
 The competed against each other in a "posedown" to show off their muscles, after which Rude attacked the Warrior.
 They faced each other at WrestleMania V in a match for the Warrior's Intercontinental Championship.
-Rude won the title, but the Warrior regained the title belt at SummerSlam 1989.
-The Ultimate Warrior defeated Hulk Hogan for the WWF World Heavyweight Championship at WrestleMania VI; he was forced to give up the Intercontinental Championship, and Rick Rude was named the top challenger for SummerSlam.
+Rude won the title, but Warrior regained the title belt at SummerSlam 1989.
+Ultimate Warrior defeated Hulk Hogan for the WWF World Heavyweight Championship at WrestleMania VI; he was forced to give up the Intercontinental Championship, and Rick Rude was named the top challenger for SummerSlam.
 The match was later scheduled as a steel cage match.

 To build anticipation for the pay-per-view event, the WWF broadcast SummerSlam Fever on the USA Network.
 The show aired on August 19 and included several interviews as well as an appearance by Hulk Hogan and manager Jimmy Hart on the Brother Love show.
 It also included nine matches that included wrestlers who would be competing at SummerSlam.